bytezn/softwaredefined/readme.md

 # Hybrid Defined Datacenter ARM Templates Across Azure and Azure Stack with OMS Integration - Lawrance Reddy

+## Click on View All of Readme.md or
 ## Single-Click deploy at
 http://www.cloudlogic.expert/single-post/2016/09/05/The-Software-Defined-Datacentre